FabioDiMonte/RubikHelper/README.md

 there is a specific criteria in order to check a correctly oriented piece (for [edges](#edges-orientation) and [corners](#corners-orientation))
 - to determine a piece's name:
     - edges: read stickers colors starting from the one in position `U`, `D`, `F` or `B`
-eg. `FR`, `BL`, `UL`, `DF`, `UB`, ... are correctly oriented.
+eg. `FR`, `BL`, `UL`, `DF`, `UB`, ... are correctly oriented
-    - corners: read stickers colors starting from the one in position `U` or `D` and go on clockwise eg. `UFL`, `URF`, `ULB`, `DLF`, `DRB`, ... are correctly oriented.
+    - corners: read stickers colors starting from the one in position `U` or `D` and go on clockwise
+eg. `UFL`, `URF`, `ULB`, `DLF`, `DRB`, ... are correctly oriented
-eg. `LUF` should be oriented counterclockwise. `FLU` should be oriented clockwise.
+however `LUF` should be oriented counterclockwise and `FLU` should be oriented clockwise
-to get practice, place your thumb on the first sticker, your index finger on the second one and the middle finger on the third: this way you'll read colors clockwise
+- to get practice, place your thumb on the first sticker, your index finger on the second one and the middle finger on the third: this way you'll read colors clockwise

 | Centers | Edges | Corners |
 | --- | --- | --- |